jorgepiloto/talks/organizing_scipyconf_mars/index.md

 # How to organize SciPyConf Mars Edition

-A SciPyConf lighning talk by Jorge Martínez :zap: https://jorgemartinez.space/
+A SciPyConf lightning talk by Jorge Martínez :zap: https://jorgemartinez.space/

 ---
-# Its year 2123 and ...
+# It's year 2123 and ...

 ![bg left 75%](img/mars.jpg)

-* SciPyConf is hosted in Mars
+* SciPyConf is hosted in Mars.
 * How do we get there?
 * Which is the best date for SciPyConf Mars? :thinking:
 ---